Big Break Atlantis: Show 3: Castles Made of Sand

-The remaining players head to the next stage of the challenge where they play three closest-to-the-hole challenges from different locations with one attempt.
+The remaining players head to the next stage of the challenge where they play three closest-to-the-hole challenges from four locations with one attempt.
 The winner wins immunity and 6 points while the player farthest to the hole gets into the elimination challenge.
 The first location is a long putt, the second is a pitch shot, and the third is a fairway shot.

 Selanee gets to choose one player to compete with in for the fourth location in which the player closest to the hole is safe from elimination.
 Selanee picks Christina and would go on to win.
 So Christina, Natalia, and Zakiya are headed to elimination.
 Natalia, having the most points out of the players, has the option to sacrifice all her points to buy out of elimination, which she chooses to do so.
-Christina and Zakiya are headed to elimination, where they get the ball in the hole from three different locations, and the player with the lowest score is safe for the next show while the higher score gets eliminated.
+Christina and Zakiya are headed to elimination, where they get the ball in the hole from three locations, and the player with the lowest score is safe for the next show while the higher score gets eliminated.
 The first location is a greenside bunker, the second is from the fairway, and the third is a pitch shot from the rough.

 With the scores tied, the two players replay the third location, which Christina would win after taking 2 shots to get in the hole.